petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Therefore, here we will use the term
 _Continuous Reproducibility_ (CR).

+## Defining CI/CD

-First off, what is CI/CD and why has it become the norm for software teams?
+What is CI/CD and why has it become the norm for software teams?
 CI means that valuable changes are integrated or incorporated into the single source of truth, i.e., the main branch, as soon as they are produced,